LostAndDead/LostAndDead/README.md

 ## I'm a Student and Junior Software Developer

-- I am a student currently in college taking an IT course
+- I am a student currently in college taking an IT course in cyber security
-- I work as a Junior Software Developer
+- I work as a Software Developer
-- I have written COM port protocols and are working on a few other things
+- I have written COM port protocols, MQTT clients, lots of Java and JS stuff
-- Mostly code to mess around, nothing is super serious
-- Mostly write discord bots using js
+- My Github is mostly my personal projects, so most of this is lower effort hobyist code.
+I can write neat code I swear
+- Also really like using the Discord API for anything can use it for.

+If you want me to code something for you then ask, cant promise anything but i'm sure I can figure somehting out.

 <br />